dashpradeep99/docker-complete-tutorial/6-networking.md

 If the output is `0`, then you have successfully established a TCP connection on port 9000 using host-port mapping.

-## Step 7: Reconnecting Containers
+## Task 7: Reconnecting Containers

 Containers can easily be disconnected from any network and reconnected to another.
 Let's disconnect container2 from `RED` network and attach it to `BLUE` network: